liuzel01/docker/template/assets/assets/shuwei6/DockwareSamplePlugin/README.md

 ## Concept
-The sample plugin has its own vendors to allow you a plug and play installation for non-development Shopware shops.
+The sample plugin has its own vendors to allow you a plug and play installation for non-development Shuwei shops.
 Just upload and enjoy!

 For this you might need production dependencies.
 For development purpose on the other hand, you might want some dev-only-dependencies.